Galileo 7 Con 2005

 Random Impressions

-Here are a few more pictures we took at the Galileo 7 Con 2005:
+Here are a few more photos we took at the Galileo 7 Con 2005 (in chronological order):

 Commentary